Latest updates

 As part of the investigations, Defence conducted a Human Health and Ecological Risk Assessment.
 This assessment measured the PFAS exposure risks to people living, working and undertaking recreational activities within the management area and to local plant and animal life.

 The investigations found that drinking bore water presents an elevated exposure risk at some properties where PFAS was detected above drinking water guidelines.
 These properties are being supplied with alternative water.
-Drinking bore water at normal consumption rates presents a low and acceptable exposure risk for the majority of properties in the investigation area.

 Additional investigations